markclare1992/markclare1992.github.io/_pages/about.md

 last_modified_at: 2018-01-10
 toc: true
 ---
-Sports trader with an interest in data science & programming.
+Sports trader with an interest in data science & programming, using online courses and self learning to improve my skills.
 The site will share posts & projects mainly revolving around football.
 Analysis & visualisation will be done using software including;
 Python, RStudio, MongoDB & D3.